 Food Sake Tokyo conducts private guided field trips to Tokyo’s popular food destinations that is led by food professionals.
 Yukari Sakamoto is a chef, sommelier, shōchū advisor, and author of Food Sake Tokyo.
-Shinji Sakamoto is a fishmonger and former buyer at Tsukiji Market.
-Popular topics include market visits, saké or shōchū tastings, or shopping at local supermarkets.
+Popular topics include market visits to Tsukiji, depachika, or shopping at local supermarkets.
 The customized tours are suited to your needs and includes suggesting restaurants in Tokyo for your trip.
-Shinji is working on a long-term project and is taking time off from the tours so market visits will be only with Yukari.
-What makes Food Sake Tokyo different from other food tour companies is that we are food professionals ourselves.
+What makes Food Sake Tokyo different from other food tour companies is that we are food professionals ourselves (my husband Shinji sometimes helps with the tours).
+Shinji is also trained as a chef at the Tsuji Culinary Academy as well as a seafood specialist.
 We offer a unique insight to the food culture of Japan.
 Many of our clients are professional chefs, restaurateurs, beverage specialists, food retailers, and food journalists.
 Other services we provide include:

-- Tokyo food tours led by a chef, sommelier, shōchū advisor, and a Japanese fishmonger.
+- Tokyo food tours led by a chef, sommelier, and shōchū advisor.

 - Interpreting from Japanese to English for food related events, market tours, cookbooks, websites.